Buddhist Meditation in the Samatha Tradition

 NEW CLASS FOR BEGINNERS

-Please contact Eileen if you would like to join the class, details below.
+Please contact Eileen if you would like to come along, details below.

 This class is suitable for complete beginners, meditators from other traditions or anyone just curious about meditation.
 There is nothing to sign up to, nothing to join and the teaching is offered free of charge, but donations towards the cost of room hire are much appreciated..

 The word ‘Samatha’ means calm.
 The form of meditation taught uses a technique of breathing mindfulness, which is said to be suitable for all types of people.
 If practised regularly it leads to greater calm and clarity, more awareness and sense of wellbeing in daily life.
 It is particularly suited to people who are looking to bring some stillness and balance into a busy or stressful life.